-Elliot wave is a form of cycle analysis that works with wave counting.
-Although it is a sub-topic of technical analysis, its depth and various nuances justify Elliot wave as a discipline on its own.
+For those who are unfamiliar with Elliot waves, it is a form of cycle analysis that focuses on counting price waves.
+Although Elliot wave is a sub-topic of technical analysis, its depth and complex nuances justify it as a discipline on its own.

-To trade the Popgun bar pattern, you must know what is an inside bar and an outside bar.
+To trade the Popgun bar pattern, you must know the following basic bar patterns:

 An inside bar is one that is completely engulfed by the bar before it.
-It represents a contraction in range and a pause in directional trading activity.
+It represents a contraction in range and a pause in directional market movement.